-The tool comes as a bootable ISO image which you can burn on a disk, or USB stick and boot from the device to securely make all the files off the drive.
+The tool comes as a bootable ISO image that you can burn on a disk, or USB stick and boot from the device to securely make all the files off the drive.
 If you have ever formatted your system and reinstalled the OS, you won’t find it any difficult.

 How to use DBAN

 Running from the boot mode makes the process very much secure, and can certainly clean all the trace, but there is a catch to it as well.
 The user interface of this app isn’t friendly.
-But, the utility does offer many help menus to explain each operations, and the workaround for this tool.
+But, the utility does offer many help menus to explain each operation and the workaround for this tool.

 If you want to know about what DBAN is, you can have all the information by pressing the F2 key.
 The F3 key will guide you with the quick commands that DBAN supports.
 Whereas, the Enter key will get you started.
-It will ask you if you want to perform ‘Quick Erase’ that is wiping all the data with taking the least of your time.
+It will ask you if you want to perform ‘Quick Erase’ that is wiping all the data by taking the least of your time.
 But do remember, quick erasing won’t be as efficient as a thorough erase.
 You will also see the ‘number of passes” option.
 What this option does is, it repeats the cleaning cycle, again and again, making sure there is no data recovery possible.
 The app promises,

 DBAN prevents all known techniques of hard disk forensic analysis.
 It does not provide users with a proof of erasure, such as an audit-ready erasure report.

 Risks of using DBAN